 return expression ;

-The 'return' keyword indicates that this statement is a return statement.
+A keyword that indicates that it is a return statement.

-This expression generates an instance that is returned to the invoker.
-If the return value is not, it can be omitted.
+Generates an instance that will be returned to the caller.
+If there is no return value, it can be omitted.

-The type of instance that is returned must match the return value type of the caller.
+The class of the returned instance must match the return type of the member.

-The end of the return statement is represented by a semicolon.
+The end of a return statement is represented by a semicolon.